CSSCorp/openstack-automation/README.md

 Note
 ====
 The state generics.apt-proxy installs a file at /etc/apt/apt.conf.d/01proxy.
 This points to your salt master as [apt cache proxy](https://help.ubuntu.com/community/Apt-Cacher-Server "Apt Cache").
-If you do not want this to happen delete the file '/etc/apt/apt.conf.d/01proxy' and remove the state generics.apt-proxy from your pillar config file.
+If you do not want this to happen delete the file '/etc/apt/apt.conf.d/01proxy' and remove the formula "generics.apt-proxy" from your pillar config file.

 Cluster Definition